Gensis2/5610_final_project/README.md

 To rerun our code, follow the steps below.

+All needed dependencies are listed in requirements.txt. to install, run

+pip install -r requirements.txt

+If you want to install pytorch with cuda (highly recommend to run the case study) please follow the instructions from [PyTorch](https://pytorch.org/get-started/locally/)

 To run the performance (accuracy and loss) and efficiency (FLOPs) case studys, run python -m training.performance_case_study python -m training.efficiency_case_study